Permutive is looking for a Mobile engineer to help connect our real-time data platform to the rest of the world.

 - A degree in computer science or a related discipline

-- Proficiency with Objective-C
+- Proficiency with a statically typed language

 - Have a deep understanding of complexity, data structures and performance